ostueker/mkdocs-example-lesson/docs/episodes/04-formatting.md

 ## Callouts (Admonitions)

-Callouts (which mkdocks-material called Admonitions) can be used to create formatted boxes around special content like notes, challenges, checkpoints, to have them stand out optically.
+Callouts (which mkdocs-material called Admonitions) can be used to create formatted boxes around special content like notes, challenges, checkpoints, to have them stand out optically.